mashrafimahin/mashrafimahin/README.md

 ## 👨‍💻 About Me

-I’m Mashrafi Mahin, a passionate developer focused on building modern, user-friendly web experiences.
-I work mainly with JavaScript, TypeScript, and modern tools like React, TailwindCSS, and GSAP to create clean, responsive, and engaging interfaces.
+I’m Mashrafi Mahin, a passionate developer focused on building modern, user-friendly web experiences, and a MERN Stack Developer with hands-on experience building scalable, high-performance applications.
+Strong focus on frontend engineering with expertise in JavaScript (ES6+), TypeScript, and modern UI development, combined with solid backend knowledge including API development, authentication, database, and AI integration.

 I enjoy solving problems, exploring design principles, and continuously improving my skills through real-world projects.
 My goal is to grow into a professional developer who can contribute to impactful, large-scale platforms.